benhamilton/benhamilton.github.io/now.md

 - Nepal
 - Norway
 - Spain
-- Vanuatu (because, you know, it's home)
+- Vanuatu (because, you know, that's where home is)
 - Zimbabwe

 See what I use to do my work on the [tools](/tools) page.